Faster commitment in small Paxos clusters

 implementations must also have a separate mechanism for sending pending

-messages if there are no proposed
+committed messages if there are no proposed messages to send for a period

 of time, in order to bound the delay before cluster-wide commitment.

-It’s particularly nice for three-node clusters where accepted
+It’s particularly nice for three-node clusters where accepted messages from

 the follower nodes don’t need to be broadcast, and the followers learn that